 - Platelets >= 100,000/mcL

-- Total bilirubin within normal institutional limits, unless elevated due to Gilbert's syndrome and direct bilirubin is within normal limits
+- Total bilirubin below normal institutional limits, unless elevated due to Gilbert's syndrome and direct bilirubin is within normal limits

 - Aspartate aminotransferase (AST) (serum glutamic oxaloacetic transaminase (SGOT)) =< 3 x institutional upper limit of normal